-Painting the Portrait From Life with Aidan Barker Hill
+Painting the Portrait From Life with Aidan Barker-Hill

 Painting from the live model was the cornerstone of the historical art training that birthed every old master we still revere today.
-In a world saturated with photography, learning to paint from life is more important than ever and this workshop will teach you all the skills and techniques you need to make a beautiful portrait from direct observation.
-We’ll cover drawing basics, comparative measuring, transferring a drawing to canvas, values and value compression, color mixing, direct painting/window shading, and how to use oil painting materials.
+In a world saturated with photography, learning to paint from life is more important than ever — and this workshop will teach you all the skills and techniques you need to make a beautiful portrait from direct observation.

 Day 1: Drawing

-We will cover head structure, linear drawing, comparative measuring techniques, and how to transfer a drawing to canvas.
+Head structure, linear drawing, comparative measuring techniques, and how to transfer a drawing to canvas.

 Day 2: Value